jonthebeef/cursordone/tasks/bug-there-are-repeated-task-id-refs-1736513810527.md

 ---
 ref: TSK-057
-title: 'BUG: There are repeated task id refs'
+title: "BUG: There are repeated task id refs"
 status: done
 priority: high
 epic: ui-cleanup
 dependencies: []
 tags:
   - task refs
-created: '2025-01-10'
+created: "2025-01-10"
 owner: AI
 complexity: M
 ---

 I looked at the used refs from the json file, and found that several have been repeated (eg, there's 2 tasks with IDs of TSK-019)

 I did a quick comparison in a spreadsheet.

 TSK-17 18 19 20 24 26 27 28 46 are all duplicates